Office Administration (OST)

 Training in use of transcribing equipment, to reinforce typewriting skills, legal language and skills, and to develop skills in proofreading, editing and composing.

 Advanced legal machine transcription of dictated documents using advanced terminology and software applications packages.

 This course provides an opportunity for the student to acquire knowledge in word processing concepts using popular computer word processing software.
 An emphasis is placed on the application of proofreading and grammar skills.

-This course teaches students the electronic communication process as it is used in the automated electronic office environment.
-Specific emphasis will be given to the integration of a popular solution for managing time and information.
-This course will cover electronic mail, contacts, tasks, calendar, meetings, organization, and integration with other software in the suite.
+This course will provide students with the electronic communication process as it is used in an automated, electronic office environment.
+Specific emphasis will be given to the integration of popular solutions for managing time, information, different social media platforms, and social media etiquette.
+This course will cover integration of various software, electronic mail, contacts, tasks, calendar, meetings, organization, and managing an efficient office/workplace.

 This course consists of a supervised work experience in an approved training environment.
 This experience provides an opportunity for students to develop the appropriate attitudes and skills necessary for success in the business world.
 This course is a paid co-op position.
 Class must be taken during the last semester of the student's program.

 Familiarizes the student with various fields of law and the proper preparation of legal documents utilized in each.
 Preparation techniques, the efficient processing of the document using the computer and software program, and a clarification of the required language and clauses explored.

 This course provides a continued emphasis on keyboarding techniques and application skills using the computer and software programs.
 Application problems include medical consultation letters, operative reports, history and physical exam reports, chart notes, and other applicable medical documents.

 In this course students will write effective business letters, memorandums, and reports.
 They will also develop techniques for oral communications with emphasis on promoting and maintaining good human relations in business.